Bill-by-bill talks loom as fragmented French parliament kicks off | Politics

 Socialist MP Boris Vallaud said it was up to the government to do things differently than in the past and take the opposition's proposals on board, if it wants reforms to be adopted.
 "We've made proposals on the cost of living.
 Are they ready to back them?" he told Reuters.

-Lawmakers started voting on who will chair the National Assembly.
-It will likely be its first female president, with Yael Braun-Pivet, from Macron's party, looking set to win in later rounds, when the number of votes required to win moves from outright majority to simply having more votes than others.

-A bigger fight will be on Thursday over who will chair the assembly's finance committee, the assembly's most powerful panel, tasked with controling the state's accounts.
-It traditionally goes to the biggest opposition group, which both the National Rally (RN) and the left-wing Nupes alliance say they are.
+A first test of the new parliament's taste for compromise will come on Thursday, when lawmakers must decide who will chair the assembly's finance committee, its most powerful panel, tasked with controling state accounts.
+The role traditionally goes to the biggest opposition group, which both the National Rally (RN) and the left-wing Nupes alliance say they are.
 The RN is the biggest single opposition party, while Nupes are the biggest alliance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)